Apocalypse II: Revelation: Plot

-Thorold Stone a counterterrorist agent, is watching home video tapes of his wife and daughter, both of whom have vanished in the Rapture.
+Thorold Stone, a counterterrorist agent, is watching home video tapes of his wife and daughter, both of whom have vanished in the Rapture.

 The next morning, Stone and his partner, David Nidd, track down and arrest a mysterious terrorist group known as The Haters.
-Stone orders that the group be taken to the nearest headquarters of O.N.E. - One Nation Earth, the world government opposed by The Haters.
+Stone orders that the group be taken to the nearest headquarters of O.N.E.—One Nation Earth, the world government opposed by The Haters.
 While being carted away, a woman named Selma Davis confronts Stone and slips him a disc she claims will reveal the truth about his wife's disappearance.

-As they leave the hideout, Stone and Nidd notice a disturbance in a nearby building.
-When they check it out, they are confronted by Len Parker, the manager of WNN (World News Network).
-Parker punishes the agents for disobeying orders by shooting them both, and leaves them for dead - displaying supernatural powers when he walks through the wall; yet, Stone mysteriously wakes up to find he is still alive.
+Stone and Nidd investigate a disturbance in a nearby building and are confronted by Len Parker, the manager of WNN (World News Network).
+Parker punishes the agents for disobeying orders by shooting them both, and leaves them for dead—displaying supernatural powers when he walks through the wall.
+Stone mysteriously wakes up to find he is still alive.

-In another cell of the Christian Underground, Helen Hannah informs her group that their initial plan with the disc has failed, and O.N.E's exact goals remain obscure.
-A member named Cindy worries that the public will fail to rise up against O.N.E, since crowds cheered the execution of Hannah's boyfriend, Bronson Pearl, on national television.
+In another cell of the Christian Underground, Helen Hannah informs her group that their initial plan with the disc has failed, and O.N.E.'s exact goals remain obscure.
+A member named Cindy worries that the public will fail to rise up against O.N.E., since crowds cheered the execution of Hannah's boyfriend, Bronson Pearl, on national television.
 The group is also mystified by a pair of virtual reality headsets they have received by mail.

 Meanwhile, at the O.N.E.
 Headquarters, various alleged Haters are being thrown into cells, half of which were denounced by their own families and sent for reeducation.
 Parker's agents inform him that Stone is alive and in possession of the disc.
-Furious, Parker orders a complete manhunt for Stone.
-He then vents his feelings by torturing Selma Davis.
+Furious, Parker orders a complete manhunt for Stone, then tortures Selma Davis.

 Stone, on the run, turns to his friend Willie Spino (a computer expert) for help.
 He is able to persuade Spino that O.N.E. is not the benign organization it is widely believed to be, and that the so-called Haters know valuable information.
 Spino manages to hack into O.N.E.'s security system, but this alerts O.N.E. to their location.
-Desperate, Spino suggests they flee to his stepsister's house; said stepsister in question is revealed to be Helen Hannah, and her house is also her cell's hideout.
+Desperate, Spino suggests they flee to his stepsister's house; said stepsister is revealed to be Helen Hannah, and her house is also her cell's hideout.